 - They were named Performance Improvement Leaders Top 100 Hospitals for three straight years.

-Six Ways High Impact Organizations Make Leadership Principles and Values Relevant
+Six Leadership Principles and Values for High-Impact Teams

 Every organization is different.
 Their leadership principles and values should be unique to them.
 However, individual leaders must model the behaviors to support those principles and values.
 The consistent display of these behaviors will build the culture and create a consistent employee experience.